What Is the Maximum Amount for Small Claims Court?

 • What type of claim is eligible: Not all claim types are permitted in small claims court, even if the dollar value qualifies.

-• When you must file: Every claim has a statutory time limit, and filing after that window closes means losing the right to pursue the case entirely.
+• When you must file: Every claim has a statutory time limit.
+Filing after that window closes means losing the right to pursue the case entirely.

-Understanding all three before you file saves significant time and frustration.
+Understanding all three before you file saves time and frustration.

 Statutes of Limitations — How Long You Have to File

 Every legal claim comes with a deadline.
-Miss it, and the case is gone — regardless of how strong your evidence is or how clearly you were wronged.
+Miss it, and the case is gone — regardless of how strong your evidence is.

-The clock generally starts running from the date the dispute arose — not the date you discovered the problem, in most cases (though there are exceptions for fraud and certain other claim types).
+The clock generally starts from the date the dispute arose, not the date you discovered the problem (though exceptions exist for fraud and certain other claim types).

 If your dispute is more than a year or two old, look up the specific limitation period for your claim type before assuming you can still file.
 A quick check now prevents a wasted filing fee later.